anikaarevalo/Happiness_and_world_economy_2021/README.md

 3) Machine learning with TensorFlow
 4) Probablity distribution and the Central Limit Theorem using SciPy

-<p>With the general classification of 'Univariate' and 'Multivariate' analyses, here are some basic statistical investigations that we'll be exploring with our data:</p>
+<p>Using a classification between 'Univariate' and 'Multivariate' analyses, here are some basic statistical investigations that we'll be exploring with our data:</p>

 Univariate: